GauthamAsir/JioFiStatus/README.md

 # JioFi Status

-Get Jio-Fi battery status and shows a non dismissable notification which shows Jio-Fi battery status Notification is displayed via service.
+Gets Jio-Fi battery status and shows a non dismissable notification which shows Jio-Fi battery status Notification is displayed via service.

 ### How it works